Skip to content

 Inside the loop:

-• Configure Run After: Set to run on success and failure (some environments may not have Bots API access)
+• Configure Run After: Set to run on success and failure (the identity may lack bot read access in some environments)

 Step 5b: Check for Successful Response